 Your best actual gluten-free beer option:

 Disney locations vary wildly.
-A lounge may have Redbridge one week and swap it for hard seltzer the next.
+A lounge may offer gluten-free beer one week and then switch to hard seltzer the next.
 So keep expectations loose.

 Ciders: The Easiest Gluten-Free Alcohol at Disney